kubesimplify/website/README.md

 ```
 And then open up your web browser and go to [localhost:3000](http://localhost:3000).

-## <h1>Code of conduct</h1>
-Participation in the Kubesimplify community is governed by the [CNCF Code of Conduct](https://github.com/cncf/foundation/blob/master/code-of-conduct.md).

 ---
 <h4 align="center"> Code under MIT License, assets may not be re-used or re-distributed.